NalayaData/my-online-portfolio/README.md

 ## Data scientist / ML Engineer

-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have realised for academic, self-learning and hobby purposes.
+This portfolio and online CV repos is a compilation of some of my previous data science and data analysis projects, that I have realised for academic, self-learning and hobby purposes.
 It also contains a description of my work experience, achievements, skills, and certificates.
 This portfolio is updated on the regular basis.
 For more details, visit my [online CV](https://nalayadata.github.io/my-online-portfolio/)

 # Orbit

-> This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
+> The theme used for this online CV and portfolio is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit [her website](http://themes.3rdwavemedia.com/) for more themes.

 ## Credits